Duxter7/GA-English-Notes/IT English 1 (A2).md

 I worry
 I'm worried

-I don't if I can
+I don't if I can buy

+IT mortgage